Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 Option #1: Stick to work-related questions

-Whether you want to check in with a coworker, an employee, or a client, sticking to professional subjects will usually be your best bet.
+If you want to know how to check up on your boss, employee, or client, sticking to professional subjects will usually be your best bet.

 After exchanging greetings, you might say: